Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Upper Bound: the Orienteering Problem

 In each decision epoch $e$, we can calculate a valid upper bound on the maximum number of parcels that can be delivered within the interval $[t_e,T_E]$ in the DOP-rd.
 This bound is given as a solution of the OP over the set of parcels in $N^{unserved}_e$, with all parcel prizes being set to one, and the maximum budget set to $T_E - t_e$.

 Such obtained upper bound can be used in a competitive analysis.
-Moreover, it gives rise to the partial characterization of optimal policy described in Section \ref{sec:partial}.
-The methodology used for solving the OP is based on a branch-and-cut (see, e.g., \cite{FisST98}) which is one of the most effective exact approaches for the OP.
+Moreover, it gives rise to the partial characterization of the optimal policy described in Section 4.2.
+The methodology used for solving the OP is based on a branch-and-cut (see, e.g., \cite{FisST98}), which is one of the most effective exact approaches for the OP.

-\subsection{Proof of Theorem \ref{theo:UB}}
+\section{Proof of Theorem 1}

-\proof{Proof.} A solution of \eqref{eq:base} consists of a sequence of non-empty feasible and compatible trips.
-A trip is feasible if it does not start before any of the release dates of the customers to be visited and finishes before $T_E$.
-Trips are compatible if they visit each customer at most once.
-Considering a customer $i$, the shortest feasible trip serving $i$ is the one that leaves the depot at time $r_i$, goes to $i$ and comes back to the depot.
-Constraints \eqref{eq:cons_UB} guarantee the feasibility of the direct trips selected: indeed, for each customer $i$, constraints \eqref{eq:cons_UB} ensure that the trip to $i$ as well as the following direct trips can be performed within deadline $T_E$.
-Thus, formulation \eqref{eq:UB} determines the maximum number of direct trips that can be performed within $T_E$.
-Let us assume that there exists a solution $\tilde{s}$ with a higher number of trips than $UB_{trips}$.
-Given the argument above, at least one of the trip in $\tilde{s}$ is not a direct trip.
-Thus, we can arbitrarily remove customers from this trip up to when a single customer remains, making it a direct trip.
-This procedure can be repeated on all trips containing more than one customer in $\tilde{s}$.
-In this way, we obtain a solution with the same number of trips as in $\tilde{s}$, and where all trips are direct trips.
-However, due to the argument above, the number of trips cannot be greater than $UB_{trips}$, and this proves point 1 of the theorem.\\ As for point 2, feasibility is ensured by constraints \eqref{eq:cons_UB}: a trip starts not earlier than the delivery date of the customer to be served, and its duration plus the duration of following trips does not exceed $T_E$. $ $
+\proof{Proof.} A solution of Formulation (2) consists of a sequence of non-empty feasible and compatible routes.
+A route is feasible if it does not start before any of the release dates of the customers to be visited and finishes before $T_E$.
+Routes are compatible if they visit each customer at most once.
+Considering a customer $i$, the shortest feasible route serving $i$ is the one that leaves the depot at time $r_i$, goes to $i$ and comes back to the depot.
+Constraints (3b) guarantee the feasibility of the direct routes selected: indeed, for each customer $i$, constraints (3b) ensure that the route to $i$, as well as the following direct routes can be performed before the deadline $T_E$.
+Thus, Formulation (3) determines the maximum number of direct routes performed within $T_E$.
+Let us assume that there exists a solution $\tilde{s}$ with a higher number of routes than $UB_{routes}$.
+Given the argument above, at least one of the routes in $\tilde{s}$ is not a direct route.
+Thus, we can arbitrarily remove customers from this route up to when a single customer remains, making it a direct route.
+This procedure can be repeated on all routes containing more than one customer in $\tilde{s}$.
+In this way, we obtain a solution with the same number of routes as in $\tilde{s}$, and where all routes are direct routes.
+However, due to the argument above, the number of routes cannot be greater than $UB_{routes}$, and this proves point 1 of the theorem.\\ As for point 2, feasibility is ensured by constraints (3b): a route starts not earlier than the delivery date of the customer to be served, and its duration plus the duration of the following routes does not exceed $T_E$. $ $